CYBAVO/sofa_mock_server/README.md

 ### How to make a correct request?
 - Put the API code in the X-API-CODE header.
+	- Use the inactivated API code in any request will activate it automatically.
+Once activated, the currently activated API code will immediately become invalid.
+	- Or you can explicitly call the [activation API](#activate-api-token) to activate the API code before use
 - Calculate the checksum with the corresponding API secret and put the checksum in the X-CHECKSUM header.
   - The checksum calculation will use all the query parameters, the current timestamp, user-defined random string and the post body (if any).
 - Please refer to the code snippet on the github project to learn how to calculate the checksum.